 - Waxing and waning consciousness, or a permanent loss of consciousness

 - Disorientation, confusion, and an altered mental status

 - Numbness or tingling of one or more limbs

 - Chronic pain

 - An inability to move one or more limbs

 - Fear of loud noises and bright lights

-In conjunction with the right mechanism, any of the symptoms above heightens the concern for a traumatic brain injury.
-The next step is figuring out where in the head the injury is located.
+In conjunction with the proper mechanism, any of the symptoms above heightens the concern for a traumatic brain injury.
+The next step is figuring out where the injury is located in the head.

-Imaging scans are used to identify where in the head the injury is located.
+Imaging scans identify where the injury is located in the head.
 This is important because it helps predict the prognosis of the injury while also giving a trained neurosurgeon a target.
 Two scans are commonly ordered to identify and localize a TBI.
 These include:

 - MRI Scan: This scan produces a more detailed image and does not use radiation.
-Unfortunately, it takes a long time to generate an image and is very costly.
+Unfortunately, generating an image takes a long time and is very costly.